 Strong infrastructure is essential for a vibrant research environment in Ireland.

-Ireland is currently a member of two humanities and social sciences ‘European Strategy Forum on Research Infrastructures’ (ESFRI), which are constituted legally as European Research Infrastructure Consortia (ERIC):
+Ireland is currently a member of three humanities and social sciences ‘European Strategy Forum on Research Infrastructures’ (ESFRI), which are constituted legally as European Research Infrastructure Consortia (ERIC):

 - Digital Research Infrastructure for the Arts and Humanities (DARIAH)